Alexandria (film)

-Alexandria is a 2005 Indonesian film, featuring a soundtrack album by Indonesian pop rock band Noah dan considered as the bestselling soundtrack album in Indonesia with sold 1,3 million copies.
+Alexandria is a 2005 Indonesian film, featuring a soundtrack album by Indonesian pop rock band Peterpan and considered as the best selling soundtrack album in Indonesia with 1,3 million copies being sold.

 Plot

 Bagas (Marcel Chandrawinata) has a crush on his neighbor and childhood friend, Alexandria (Julie Estelle), but he is unable to express it.
 Things change when Bagas realizes that his best friend, Rafi (Fachri Albar), is also pursuing Alexandria, and that she may like him as well.